 shaliach and who were directly or indirectly influenced by Eddie to

-Doreen's mother.
+come to Israel.
 (Thanks to Ron for the pictures).

 18th - Happy 94th birthday to Berenice Engleberg